opendatasoft/codelibrary/content/components/switch-toggle/index.md

   title: 'Section #:counter'
 ---

-# Switch Module

 A switch is a visual toggle between two mutually exclusive states — on and off.

 Check the example on the bottom of the page to see how to add Angular attributes to the component and use it in your pages!